ayavilevich/TTN-tracker-locator/README.md

 # TTN Tracker Locator

+This is an HTML5 app that shows you in real-time where a GPS tracker is located relative to your location.
+The information about the tracker is pulled from TTN (The Things Network) LoRaWan system.

+This takes into consideration your own location and heading as opposed to alternatives which show the tracker's absolute position on a map.
+Mostly useful when the target is at a distance of a few hundred meters (~600ft).

 Work in progress.

-This is an HTML5 app that shows you where a GPS tracker is located relative to your location.
-The information about the tracker is pulled form the TTN (The Things Network) LoRaWan system.
+Looking to get contributions and feedback.

+## Known issues

+On Firefox there is no compass data (your heading if fixed) - workaround, use Chrome
+If using Google map as map provider, map is not rotating - limitation of Google Maps - workaround, use MapBox
+On Chrome and using Google map as map provider, markers are flashing - workaround, use MapBox

+All kinds of visual glitches and UX difficulties, especially on mobile devices.

+## TODO

+Auto reload data
+Add support for several trackers at once.

 # React generator notes